-It is the responsibility of college deans and department chairs to set the tone for mentoring.
+It is the responsibility of college deans and department chairs to set the tone for collaborative relationships among faculty members.

 “If the chair or director does not appear to truly value the practice, or merely gives it lip service, it will be clear to all concerned that it is not a valued activity in the unit.
 By taking career advising seriously, and consistently communicating that it is part of the responsibility of all faculty, chairs and directors can help create a climate in which better career advising takes place.”
 (UM--Giving and Getting Career Advice: A guide for junior and senior faculty)

-- The dean asks chairs and directors to include in annual reports a section on mentoring and on diversity; this is part of the conversation between the dean and chairs or directors in their annual review conversation.
+- The dean asks chairs and directors to include in annual reports a section on mentoring, collaboration, and diversity; this is part of the conversation between the dean and chairs or directors in their annual review conversation.

-- The dean’s office will sponsor an annual information session on effective mentoring for new faculty members and for chairs and directors.
+- The dean’s office sponsors an annual information session on effective mentoring/collaboration for faculty members, chairs, and directors.

 Department Chair or Director

-- As soon as a candidate is offered a position and accepts, the chair or director works with colleagues to develop a mentoring plan for the new faculty member.
-The new faculty member will be consulted in developing this plan.
-The plan should include attention to teaching, graduate supervision, and research, and should be focused on being helpful rather than authoritarian.
-Care should be taken not to be unintentionally coercive in the formulation of the mentoring plan and to ensure that it yields reasonably consistent advice for the new appointee.
-This mentoring plan should include participation by several members of the department/program during the six years of the candidate’s progress towards tenure.
+- As soon as a candidate is offered a position and accepts, the chair or director works with colleagues to include the new faculty member in mentoring and collaborative relationships.
+The new faculty member will be consulted in developing this plan, to include attention to teaching, graduate supervision, research and service.
+This mentoring plan should assure collaboration with several members of the department/program during the six years of the candidate’s progress towards tenure.

-- Heads of departments and programs should work to develop a climate of mentoring, in which all members of the department or program spontaneously and informally mentor new colleagues.
+- Heads of departments and programs should work to develop a climate of mentoring and collaboration in which all members of the department or program spontaneously and informally work with each other.
 Collegial conversations about the intellectual concerns of the department or program are one of the best modes of informal mentoring.
-Departments and programs will sponsor departmental/program events, such as colloquia or seminars, that include new faculty as both audience and presenters, welcome them as members of the community, and serve as modes of informal mentoring.
+Departments and programs will sponsor departmental/program events, such as colloquia or seminars, that include faculty as both audience and presenters, to promote sharing of experience, skills, and advice among faculty.

-- Chairs and directors encourage new faculty to take full advantage of help in successful teaching and research offered by the University, such as through the HUB for Teaching & Learning Resources and the Office of Research.
-Colleges and departments can sponsor or co-sponsor programs, to assure that faculty are fully aware of extra-departmental opportunities offered by the University.
+- Chairs and directors especially encourage all faculty to take full advantage of help in successful teaching and research offered by the University, such as through the HUB for Teaching & Learning Resources and the Office of Research.
+Colleges and departments can sponsor or co-sponsor programs, to assure that faculty are fully aware of extra-departmental and community opportunities offered by the University.

-A mentee may meet colleagues by talking with them at both informal occasions and formal gatherings.
-For example, a mentee may initiate conversations before or after meetings or at social gatherings.
-A successful mentee will be cordial, respectful of a mentor's time, and willing to take advantage of opportunities offered by a mentor.
-To expand access to a variety of perspectives and an array of areas of expertise, a mentee might consider forming a mentoring team or becoming part of a faculty development group.
-To make the most of a mentoring relationship, a mentee will:
+Faculty seeking mentoring may meet colleagues by talking with them at both informal occasions and formal gatherings, for example, by initiating conversations before or after meetings or at social gatherings.
+Successful mentees will be cordial, respectful of a mentor's time, and willing to take advantage of opportunities offered by a mentor.
+To expand access to a variety of perspectives and an array of areas of expertise, faculty might consider forming a mentoring team or becoming part of a faculty development group.

 The What of Mentoring

-Mentors can provide advice on all aspects of academic development for a mentee--teaching, research, service, and topics of special interest.
-A suggested checklist can be found in this Best Practice Checklist.
+Faculty members can provide advice on all aspects of academic development for each other--teaching, research, service, and topics of special interest.
+A suggested checklist can be found in this Best Practices Checklist.

 The Who of Mentoring

-A mentoring relationship includes at least two faculty members: mentee and mentor.
-Experiences of both mentee and mentor are relevant and valuable.
-Mentors should refer a mentee to colleagues, as appropriate, for further clarification on policies, additional information and advice, or potential collaboration.
+A mentoring relationship includes at least two faculty members, but may also include a wide circle of relationships focused on professional development.
+Experiences of all faculty members are relevant and valuable.
+Faculty should refer each other to colleagues, as appropriate, for further clarification on policies, additional information and advice, or potential collaboration.

-Differences in personality, opinions,or communication styles need not preclude a successful mentorship.
-With mutual respect, mentor and mentee can develop a fruitful, effective mentoring relationship that transcends their differences.
-If differences impede the mentorship, other options could be sought.
+Differences in personality, opinions, or communication styles need not preclude successful mentoring.
+With mutual respect, faculty can develop fruitful, effective mentoring relationships that transcends their differences.
+If differences impede a relationship, other options could be sought.

 The When of Mentoring

-Mentoring is a commitment of time and energy from both mentor and mentee.
-To best use the time for a productive mentoring relationship, mentor and mentee should:
+Mentoring is a commitment of time and energy from all faculty involved.
+To best use the time for a productive mentoring relationship, faculty should:

-- begin to meet when a new employee accepts the offer, with support from the dean and chair;
+- begin include a new employee when they first accept an offer, with support from the dean and chair;

-- establish clear, shared expectations for the relationship, including time commitment; and
+- establish clear, shared expectations for relationships, including time commitments; and

 - institute clear communication protocols and expectations.